aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/_index.md

 title: Supported Features on Document Save – Aspose.Words for .NET
 articleTitle: Supported Features on Document Save
 linktitle: Supported Features on Document Save
-description: "Save a document in most of popular formats and supports lots of Microsoft Word features."
+description: "Save a document in most of popular formats and supports lots of Microsoft Word features using C#."
 type: docs
 weight: 30
 url: /net/supported-features-on-document-save/